knguyenOS/aws-cloud-resume-challenge/README.md

 This stage automates deployments for both backend and frontend, eliminating manual uploads and ensuring consistent, repeatable updates.

 #### 5.1 CodePipeline CI/CD (Backend)
-For the backend, I configured AWS CodePipeline to automatically detect changes pushed to GitHub using the AWS Connector for GitHub.
+For the backend, I configured [CodePipeline](https://aws.amazon.com/codepipeline/) to automatically detect changes pushed to GitHub using the [AWS Connector for GitHub](https://github.com/marketplace/aws-connector-for-github).
 This integration allows CodePipeline to monitor the repository and trigger builds whenever new commits are pushed.
 CodeBuild handles running the tests and packaging the Lambda code, while the final stage deploys the updated function automatically.
 This workflow ensures that every backend update is tested, validated, and deployed with no manual intervention, improving reliability and speeding up development.

 ![CodePipeline](/Assets/CICD-Pipeline.png)